NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Standalone Adventures/Prey for Death/Vatumledor.md

     desc: "`pf2:3` (concentrate,manipulate,occult,polymorph) **Frequency** once per hour\n* * *\n\n**Effect** Vatumledor quickly reshapes his body into the form of a generic humanoid figure.
 This has the effects of humanoid form except that it only lasts 1 minute, and he doesn't gain the +4 status bonus to Deception as the transformation makes use of his own scales and plating to crudely mimic a humanoid form.
 Vatumledor can Dismiss the effect.
 Whenever the effect ends, Vatumledor leaves behind scraps of magically conjured flesh, which could give away his presence."

   - name: "Smoke Breath"
-    desc: "`pf2:2` (occult,poison) Vatumledor unleashes a @Template[cone|distance:60] of smoke that deals 16d6 poison damage (DC 39 Fortitude check save).
+    desc: "`pf2:2` (occult,poison) Vatumledor unleashes a 60-foot cone of smoke that deals 16d6 poison damage (DC 39 Fortitude check save).
 The smoke remains for 1 minute, obscuring sight with the effects of mist in the cone's area.
 He can't use Smoke Breath again for 1d4 rounds."

   - name: "Sneak Attack"
     desc: "  Vatumledor's Strikes deal an additional 3d6 precision damage to [[Conditions/Off-Guard|Off-Guard]] targets."